MedICL-VU/ProMISe/README.md

 **11/11/23**

-Updated training process, and test part will be test and upload soon.
+Updated training process, and the inference part will be test and upload soon.

 ---------------------------------